 How I Invest My Money

-I’ve been investing actively for more than 10 years… and studying about it along the way.
+I’ve been investing actively for 20 years… and studying about it along the way.

-I’m not a financial advisor — simply a passionate amateur — so please do much other research and get certain about your strategy before you invest.
+I’m not a certified financial advisor — simply a passionate amateur — so please, do more research and get clear about your own strategy and risk tolerance before you invest.
+I can't be responsible for your financial future 🙏🏼

-Over time, I’ve really settled into the “Boglehead” way, which is:
+Over time, I’ve settled into the “Boglehead” way, which is:

 What I’ve noticed is that there will always, always, always be financial news that causes you to question your investments.
 “URGENT!
 Divest from this, invest in that” — every year, every quarter, it’s the same.
-It’s how those people (who sell urgency) stay in business, or get eyeballs to their content, or sell you their financial memberships.
+It’s how those people (who sell urgency) stay in business.
+They need eyeballs on their content or to sell you their financial memberships...

 https://www.reddit.com/r/Bogleheads/